alemamm/oakmower/index.md

 Once the second generation pipeline builder is released, the inference capabilities could be used for semantic segmentation adding a fourth obstacle classification option.
 This will require a dataset that should include different locations, weather, leaves, etc. Once this is dataset exists, the performance and suitability of the object detection model can also be improved significantly.

-To actually leverage the potential, a control interface is required.
+To actually leverage the potential, an interface for controlling the robot is required.
+Since the point cloud is already being calculated, trying to perform SLAM is also an option.

 # References
 You can follow the links provided directly in both text and code to learn more and find the scienific work behind it referenced there.
 Mainly check out: